littletoyrobots/EUCMonitoringRedux/Installation.md

 #### Citrix On-Premises

 - For Citrix Apps and Desktops, the location that you want to run this script from must have the XenDesktop Powershell SDK Installed.
 This is most easily installed by just installing Citrix Studio.
-- For Citrix Hypervisor, you must also install the XenServer SDK from the [XenServer](https://www.citrix.com/downloads/xenserver/product-software.html) download page.

 #### Citrix Cloud